Zendro-dev/Zendro-dev.github.io/api_root.md

 <br/><br/>
 ### Batch Data Exporting

-It is possbile to download all records for one model by batches.
-Meanwhile, records would be exported as a CSV file, in which each field is quoted via `"` for reducing the ambiguity among fields.
+It is possbile to download all records for one model in batches.
+All records will be exported as a CSV file, in which each field is quoted via `"` to reduce the ambiguity among fields.
 We offer two ways to download records, namely by Zendro command line interface or Zendro single page app.

 The concrete instruction is elaborated here: